 2) Submit Application Form with Application Fee*.

 3) Office personnel will arrange a meeting with the principal to interview the parents and student(s).
-At that time a determination will be made if diagnostic testing is required and a test date will be scheduled.

 5) Application materials and test results will be evaluated by administration.
 If entrance requirements are met, a recommendation for acceptance will be forwarded to the KCS Board for final approval.